erikpt/UniversalHealthAccessAct/Bill_Text.md

 If any provision is held invalid, the remainder shall remain in effect.
 Specifically, co-pay provisions are severable; if challenged, default to $0 co-pays for all.

 ### SECTION 10.
 PREEMPTION AND CONSTITUTIONAL SAFEGUARDS
 (a) **Preemption.** This Act preempts state laws conflicting with HTF operations under the Supremacy Clause (Article VI), including state insurance mandates, provider regulations, or benefit standards that duplicate or hinder federal uniformity in essential services (e.g., state-level co-pay caps or telemedicine restrictions).
+State HSA regulations remain in effect where not conflicting.
 (b) **Constitutional Basis.** All provisions are enacted under Congress's Commerce Clause authority (Article I, Section 8), as the HTF regulates interstate economic activity in healthcare—a national market where patients cross state lines for care, providers operate multi-state networks, and services impact commerce (consistent with precedents like Wickard v.
 Filburn and NFIB v.
 Sebelius).
 A bipartisan commission (5 Democrats, 5 Republicans appointed by congressional leaders) shall review implementation rules for constitutionality within 6 months of enactment; novel mechanisms (e.g., MAC lottery, automatic injunctions) are administrative procedures subject to judicial review, not delegations of legislative power.
 (c) **Proposed Constitutional Amendment.** Congress proposes an amendment to the Constitution: "The funds of the Healthcare Trust Fund and Social Security Trust Fund shall be inviolate and used solely for their designated purposes.
 No law shall divert or borrow from these funds without ratification by three-fourths of the states."

 ### SECTION 11.
 EFFECTIVE DATE
 This Act shall take effect 180 days after enactment, with funding mechanisms and co-pay rules beginning in Fiscal Year 2027.

 **End of Bill.**

-### Progressive Payroll Tax Scaling Explanation
-To maintain the ~9.5% effective national average (generating ~$4 trillion coverage post-offsets per RAND/KFF models), the tax is marginal on wages/payroll segments tied to AGI (verified via IRS).
-This mirrors income tax brackets for progressivity, with no cap to capture high-earner revenue (top 1% hold ~20% of income, per IRS data).
-Employer/employee split preserved per bracket; administered like FICA but via IRS withholding.

-- **Up to $200,000 AGI**: 7% total (employer 4.67%, employee 2.33%) – Base rate for most workers (~80% of population below this).
-- **$200,001-$500,000 AGI**: 12% total on this segment (employer 8%, employee 4%) – Increases burden on upper-middle; e.g., $300k earner pays 7% on first $200k + 12% on next $100k.
-- **$500,001-$1,000,000 AGI**: 15% total on this segment (employer 10%, employee 5%) – Targets affluent; e.g., $750k earner adds 15% on the $250k slice.
-- **Over $1,000,000 AGI**: 18% total on excess (employer 12%, employee 6%) – Highest rate for ultra-wealthy, aligning with Cato critiques on utilization equity and KFF equity goals.
-E.g., $2M earner: 7% on $0-200k + 12% on $200-500k + 15% on $500k-1M + 18% on final $1M.

-This raises ~10-15% more from top earners vs. flat rate, offsetting utilization risks (per RAND simulations).
-HHS can adjust brackets actuarially for inflation/demographics.
-If you want different thresholds/rates, specify!